Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Make sure you don’t confuse Dinosaur Provincial Park with Drumheller, the “dinosaur capital of the world,” which is almost two hours away by car!

-Also check out my list of the the best things to do in Alberta.

-Things to Know about Hiking in Dinosaur Provincial Park

-Now reads - Make sure you don’t confuse Dinosaur Provincial Park with Drumheller, the “dinosaur capital of the world,” which is almost two hours away by car!

-Also check out my list of the the best things to do in Alberta.
+Dinosaur Provincial Park is on my list of the the best things to do in Alberta!

 Things to Know about Hiking in Dinosaur Provincial Park